5 Reasons You Should Use Kubernetes

 If you’re doing Kubernetes, do it right

 There are some big benefits of Kubernetes if it’s done the right way.
 We don’t want to sugar-coat it, those big benefits can come at a cost: The sheer complexity of Kubernetes.
-As much as it’s renowned for being widely used and widely loved, it’s also widely understood that the complexity of Kubernetes can lead organizations into a downward spiral.
+As much as it’s renowned for being widely used and widely loved, it’s also widely understood that the complexity of Kubernetes can lead organisations into a downward spiral.

 As early adopters, we’re big fans of Kubernetes.
 Throughout the long journey we’ve been on with implementing Kubernetes in highly-regulated, highly-secure environments, we’ve also experienced those complexities ourselves.
 That’s exactly why we set out to make Kubernetes less complicated in the first place: to help enable enterprises to harness the power of cloud and Kubernetes without the pains.

-Our Professional Services team can work with you to refactor and containerize your applications.
+Our Professional Services team can work with you to refactor and containerise your applications.
 And our flagship product, Wayfinder, is a cost-effective solution that automates the complexities of Kubernetes cluster management so that your teams don’t need to climb Mt.
 Everest of endless Kubernetes upskilling and education.

 If you’re going to get into Kubernetes, know exactly what you’re getting into and how to make it as easy as possible.